 a.
 Course title and number as they appear on the course application.

 b.
-Course description as it appears on the course application.
+Course description as it appears on the approved course application in CAPA.

 c.
-Prerequisites, corequisites, and cross-listings for the course.
+Prerequisites, corequisites, and cross-listings for the course, if applicable.

 e.
 Topical outline for the course.